rowin1/VanillaFocus/README.md

   - /targetfocus : Targets focus

 ### Installation
+- [Download](https://github.com/rowin1/VanillaFocus/archive/master.zip) the latest version of VanillaFocus.
-- Drag and drop the "VanillaFocus" folder into your Interface\AddOns\ directory
+- Extract VanillaFocus-master and drag and drop the "VanillaFocus" folder into your Interface\AddOns directory